idoeyali/Icy-Tower-Game/README.md

 - **Game Over and Restart**: When the player falls off the screen, the game ends, and you can restart by pressing `R`.
 - **Score Tracking**: The game tracks your score based on how high you've climbed.
 - **Dynamic Difficulty**: As you climb higher, platforms become harder to reach and disappear sooner.
+- **Bombs and Gifts**: Bombs and gifts appear on platforms.
+Touching a bomb ends the game.
+   Positive gifts increase your score (+10), and negative gifts decrease your score (-10).

 ---